94yifanwu/twitter-backend/README.md

 2: `make` (use a separate terminal to pre-load and initial databases)

-optional: run `make clean` ahead of `make` in case of pre-exist errors
+optional: run `make clean` ahead of `make` in case of pre-exist table errors

 # Authentication:

-example of search a post with username = ProfAvert ana password = password:
+example of search a post with username = ProfAvert and password = password:

 `http -a ProfAvery:password -v GET 'localhost:5000/search-engine/search-any/profavery+tuffy'`